kubedb/docs/docs/guides/pgbouncer/cli/cli.md

 ### How to Describe Objects

-`kubedb describe` command allows users to describe any KubeDB object.
+`kubectl dba describe` command allows users to describe any KubeDB object.
 The following command will describe PgBouncer `pgbouncer-demo` with relevant information.

 ```console
 Name:         pgbouncer-demo